iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___2.2.0/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="ca.albertahealthservices.contacttracing 1 reviews"/>
 </p>

+> This app requires more updating than any other app I've ever downloaded, and when it requires an update it stops everything on my phone.
+Not worth it.
+Figure out what your doing with the app.<br> :date: __2021-05-13 12:16:35__

+> Kept it on only because it was self sufficient.
+It's a useless piece of garbage.
+Given that the Alberta government was never really interested in actually tracing, I'm not surprised.
+Garbage app from a garbage government.<br> :date: __2021-05-13 06:34:02__

+> Constantly turning off which defeats the point of the app<br> :date: __2021-05-09 18:02:58__

 > Hey why not use what the rest of Canada is using?!
 Tell your MP their stubbornness is killing Albertans!
 This waste of taxpayer $$ can't be salvaged but they should still authorize the federal app!
 Meantime you can download that one anyways - it works if you sign in as a different province like SK.<br> :date: __2021-05-08 23:48:28__